szwacz/nw-boilerplate/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

+**Note:** There are various icon and bitmap files in `os` directory.
+Those are used in installers and are intended to be replaced by your own.

 # Precautions for particular operating system

 ## Windows
 As installer [NSIS](http://nsis.sourceforge.net/Main_Page) is used.
-You have to install it (version 3.0), and add NSIS folder to PATH in Environment Variables (so it is reachable to scripts in this project).
-You know, path should look something like `C:/Program Files (x86)/NSIS`.
+You have to install it (version 3.0), and add NSIS folder to PATH in Environment Variables, so it is reachable to scripts in this project (path should look something like `C:/Program Files (x86)/NSIS`).

 ## Linux
 This project requires for node.js to be reachable under `node` name in command line.
-For example by default in Ubuntu it is `nodejs`, so you should manully add alias to `node`.
+For example on Ubuntu it is `nodejs` by default, so you need to manully add alias to `node`.

-For now only deb packaging is supported.
+For now only DEB packaging is supported.
 It should work on any Linux distribution from debian family (but was tested only on Ubuntu).

 ## OSX
 This project uses [appdmg](https://github.com/LinusU/node-appdmg) for creating pretty dmg images.
 While installing this library it could ask you for some additional development libraries on what you have to agree.